-Panhandle Eastern Pipe Line Company, LP and its subsidiaries (the "Company") are primarily engaged in the interstate transportation of natural gas from the Gulf of Mexico, south Texas and the Panhandle region of Texas and Oklahoma to major United States markets in the Midwest and Great Lakes regions and storage of natural gas and are subject to the rules and regulations of the FERC.
+Panhandle Eastern Pipe Line Company, LP ("PEPL") and its subsidiaries (the "Company") are primarily engaged in interstate pipelines that transport natural gas from the Gulf of Mexico, south Texas and the panhandle region of Texas and Oklahoma to major United States markets in the Midwest and Great Lakes regions and storage of natural gas and are subject to the rules and regulations of the FERC.
 The Company's subsidiaries are Trunkline Gas Company, LLC, Sea Robin Pipeline Company, LLC and PanGas Storage LLC.